ajslater/picopt/README.md

 Instructions for installing on macOS are given above.
 Some near recent binaries for Windows and Debian x86 [can be found here](https://mozjpeg.codelove.de/binaries.html).
 Most Linux distributions still require a more manual install as elucidated here on [Casey Hoffer's blog](https://www.caseyhofford.com/2019/05/01/improved-image-compression-install-mozjpeg-on-ubuntu-server/)

+#### oxipng

+oxipng is a newer, maintained fork of optipng.
+Unfortunately it isn't packaged for many Linuxes, but it has easily downloaded binary installs at the [Github Oxipng Release Page](https://github.com/shssoichiro/oxipng/releases)

+#### pngout

+pngout is a useful compression to use by itself or for a little gains after oxipng.
+It is not packaged for linux, but you may find the latest binary version [on JonoF's site](http://www.jonof.id.au/kenutils).
+Picopt looks for the binary to be called `pngout`

 #### svgo on Linux